alphagov/govuk-developer-docs/source/manual/get-started.html.md

 If `ruby -v` returns a different version, try restarting the terminal.
 Otherwise, if the error persists:

-1. Add the `rbenv` Ruby binary, and initialisation command, to your `~/.zshrc` file as shown below:
+1. If you're using `zshell`, add the `rbenv` Ruby binary and initialisation command to your `~/.zshrc` file as shown below:

 ```
 export PATH="$HOME/.rbenv/bin:$PATH"